manshing26/Sanctum/README.md

 - Replace bookmark thumbnails manually by choosing an existing Vault image.
 - Browser area screenshots can be captured into Vault and then reused as bookmark thumbnails.
 - Bookmark thumbnail picker supports filename search/filter.
+- The Browser `Saved Web` drawer is read/open-only, searchable, grouped by domain, and opens/closes with `Cmd/Ctrl+B`.
 - Open bookmarks in the built-in browser.
 - Open bookmarks in an installed external private browser: Chrome, Brave, Edge, or Firefox.
 - Import/export Netscape HTML bookmark files; selected bookmark export is supported.